Insurance for massage therapists

-Insurance for massage therapists is much like the insurance you might get for any other business: you’re dealing with the public, so you need professional coverage.
-There are multiple types of insurance you’ll want to research if you own a massage therapy outlet or work in one.
+Insurance for massage therapists is similar to the insurance you need for any other business, particularly one that involves frequently dealing with the public.
+There are a few types of insurance you want to consider if you own a massage therapy outlet or work in one.
 These include:

 - Professional indemnity.
-This insurance is important not just because it is a requirement of health funds; it's also important because there's always the risk of you making some sort of error in your line of work.
+This insurance is important not just because it is a requirement of health funds, it's also important because there's always the risk of you making some sort of error in your line of work.
 If something does happen, you can leave yourself open to an expensive lawsuit, even if you're not at fault.
 Professional indemnity insurance can help cover you if that happens.

 - Public liability.
 You're dealing with the public as a massage therapist, which means you're making contact with lots of people who come in and out of your business on a regular basis.
 Public liability covers you for claims of personal injury or property damage.